dlarson314/triangle_survey/README.md

 means the distance between points A and B is 100 feet.
 Units are arbitrary, but they should be consistent throughout the file.

+Distances for every edge of every triangle must be measured and included in the file.
+Other distances that are not edges of triangles may also be included, and will be considered in the final linear least squares solution.

 ## Other ##

 The user interface still involves hand editing triangle_survey.py.
 I'll fix